-Dengere Mosque One of the country's rare examples of a wooden-pillared, earth-roofed Dengere mosque stands in village of Bölme Pınar in Burdur province.
-The mosque is located in the Çavdır town and built during the Seljuk and principalities period.
-For an unknown reason, the mosque does not have an inscription.
-The date 1661 is engraved in stone on one of its walls, so it is accepted as the construction date.
-The mosque, with its minaret and fountain, is a unified whole.
-The square plan of the mosque is divided into three elevated pitches by four pillars; this design creates eight-sided wooden columns lining the ceiling.
-Pillows, balustrades, and other details make the ceiling quite a spectacle.
-There are geometric painted ornaments on the pulpit and wooden faces.
-The mosque's pulpit is also ornate as it faces the mihrab.
-The pulpit is made of plaster painted pillars and decorative window-like openings, and its transition to the wall is triangular overlays.
-Patches of wood are used for decoration on the entrance door with two wings in a carving technique called 'künde kari'.
-An earthen branch, which is the main measure of a mosque, was later covered with tiles by making a roof.
-The General Directorate of Foundations rebuilt the western wall when they restored it in 1968.
+Dengere Mosque The village of Bölme Pınar in Burdur province boasts one of the country's rare examples of a wooden-pillared, earth-roofed Dengere mosque.
+Built during the Seljuk and principalities period, the mosque is located in Çavdır town, and for an unknown reason, it does not have an inscription.
+However, the date 1661 is engraved in stone on one of its walls, indicating its construction date.
+The mosque, complete with a minaret and fountain, is a cohesive unit.
+Its square plan is divided into three elevated pitches by four pillars, creating eight-sided wooden columns lining the ceiling.
+The ceiling is a spectacle of pillows, balustrades, and other details, including geometric painted ornaments on the pulpit and wooden faces.
+The mosque's ornate pulpit faces the mihrab and is made of plaster painted pillars and decorative window-like openings.
+Its transition to the wall is triangular overlays.
+The entrance door, which features two wings, is adorned with patches of wood in a carving technique called 'künde kari'.
+The mosque's earthen branch, which serves as its main measure, was later covered with tiles to create a roof.
+When the General Directorate of Foundations restored the mosque in 1968, they rebuilt the western wall.